Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 FAQ: Clash of Clans Base Layout Strategy

-Q: How often should I change my clash of clans base layout?
+Q: How often should I change my Clash of Clans base layout?

 A: Gaming Diary recommends different schedules based on your primary goal.
 For war, rotate your base every 1-2 weeks to prevent opponents from scouting and perfecting attacks.
 For trophy pushing, change less frequently (every 3-4 weeks) since most attackers are opportunistic rather than prepared.
 For farming, change whenever new defenses are added.